stevenelson35/stevenelson35.github.io/_posts/2021-08-15-a-day-on-a-train-reboot.md

 ![20210815_104056.jpg]({{site.baseurl}}/assets/media/20210815_104056.jpg)

 We saw lots of people rafting on the Colorado River.
-And enough bums that the conductor suggested that today the river was actually moon river.
+And enough bums (lots and lots) that the conductor suggested that today a better name for the river was Moon River.

 ![20210815_094747.jpg]({{site.baseurl}}/assets/media/20210815_094747.jpg)